 College campuses should be safe places for young adults to get an education, socialize and plan their futures.
-Unfortunately, as sexual assault attorneys in St Clair County, we know that sexual assaults on university campuses occur.
-These might be assaults initiated by fellow students, or in some cases, by faculty or staff.
+Unfortunately, as sexual assault attorneys in St Clair County, we know that sexual assaults on university campuses occur not infrequently.
+These assaults may be initiated by fellow students, or in some cases, by faculty or staff.

 When a student is sexually assaulted or raped and the university finds out, the institution should take immediate action to protect the survivor and hold the abuser responsible.
 But there have been many cases in which universities have covered up this conduct.